Could Defensive Driving have Prevented Bellingham Multi-Car Pileup?

 I-5 Northbound traffic was blocked for almost three hours Monday morning as emergency crews and tow trucks handled the aftermath of a multi-car pileup near the Lakeway Exit.
 Cars were stopped all the way back to Old Fairhaven Parkway while officials completed the cleanup and investigation.
 Side-streets were inundated with traffic diverted from the interstate.
 In total 11 vehicles were involved in the crash and two people were hurt and taken by ambulance to St. Joseph Hospital.
 Thankfully there were no life-threatening injuries.

-Reports of the accident indicate that a semi-truck jack-knifed after a tire popped but was able to right itself.
+Bellingham Herald reporting of the accident indicates that a semi-truck jack-knifed after a tire popped but was able to right itself.
 As a result, however, cars behind the truck were forced to slam on their brakes.
 Several cars were rear-ended in the pileup.

 While there were no fatalities in this car crash, almost 37,000 Americans dies in car accidents every year.
 In most cases, car accidents are preventable: learning to drive defensively can reduce your chances of getting in a motor vehicle accident.